-The professional staff of the Hy Weinberg Center for Communication Disorders comprises ASHA certified and New York State licensed speech/language pathologists and audiologists, including Adelphi University faculty.
+The professional staff at the Hy Weinberg Center for Communication Disorders comprises ASHA-certified and New York state-licensed speech/language pathologists and audiologists, including Adelphi University faculty.

 These professionals serve as clinical instructors and supervisors of our student clinicians.
 Graduate students assist the clinical staff in conducting diagnostic evaluations.
 Therapy programs are conducted by graduate and undergraduate students enrolled in our communication disorders program, under the direct supervision of licensed and certified clinical faculty.

-Intake is done, by phone or in person, to determine the need for an evaluation.
+Intake is done at the center, by phone or in person, to determine the need for an evaluation.
 Evaluations determine the course of treatment.
 Individuals may have already had an evaluation and these are often accepted by the center, after review, so treatment may begin immediately.

-Yes, the hearing aid dispensary provides low-cost amplification devices to the community ages 3 and up.
+Yes, the hearing aid dispensary at the center provides low-cost amplification devices to the community, ages 3 and up.
 We work with only premium manufacturers.
 All of our hearing aids are programmed in the clinic and follow-up visits are encouraged.

 Each patient receives an incredible amount of attention and time from our licensed audiologists and doctoral students.
-Because health care is our number one priority, the diagnostic and remediation process is always thorough, exceeding the professional standards.
+Because healthcare is our number-one priority, the diagnostic and remediation process is always thorough, exceeding professional standards.

-Most services are provided free of charge with a nominal administrative fee per semester.
-As a not-for-profit organization, the mission of the Adelphi University Hy Weinberg Center for Communication Disorders is to offer diagnostic and intervention speech and hearing services that are affordable for all.
+Most services at the Hy Weinberg Center are provided free of charge, with a nominal administrative fee per semester.
+A not-for-profit organization, the Adelphi University Hy Weinberg Center for Communication Disorders offers diagnostic and intervention speech and hearing services for those with communication disorders that are affordable for all.
 Please call 516.877.4850 for further information.

-Yes, you will receive a parking permit reserved for client-only parking spots.
+Yes, you will receive an Adelphi University campus parking permit reserved for client-only parking spots.

 No, the center does not participate in any insurance plans.